shivam0921/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered
-Only challenge is encountered is to understand different concept or insight that can be taken out of data
+-Only challenge is encountered is to understand different concept or insight that can be taken out of data

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
-**-Holiday season (December) is the month where we saw maximum decline in terms of failed to the no of total outcomes **-In the month of May and June the successful outcomes increase.
+-Holiday season (December) is the month where we saw maximum decline in terms of failed to the no of total outcomes -In the month of May and June the successful outcomes increase.
-**- On Average 60% are succesful outcomes in lieu of toatal outcomes
+- On Average 60% are succesful outcomes in lieu of toatal outcomes

 ## Screenshot-1